Streatham: Contemporary Streatham

 In September 2002, Streatham High Road was voted the "Worst Street in Britain" in a poll organised by the BBC Today programme and CABE.
 This largely reflected the dominance of through traffic along High Road.

 Plans for investment and regeneration had begun before the poll, with local amenity group the Streatham Society leading a successful partnership bid for funding from central government for environmental improvements.
 Work started in winter 2003–04 with the refurbishment of Streatham Green and repaving and relighting of the High Road between St Leonard's Church and the Odeon Cinema.
 In 2005 Streatham Green won the Metropolitan Public Gardens Association 'London Spade' award for best public open space scheme in the capital.

 The poll was a catalyst for Lambeth London Borough Council and Transport for London's Street Management to co-operate on a joint funding arrangement for further streetscape improvements, which benefited the section of the High Road between St Leonard's and Streatham station, and the stretch north of the Odeon as far as Woodbourne Avenue.
 The section between Woodbourne Avenue and Streatham Hill station was not completed until 2015.
-Any further improvements north of Streatham Hill have been halted because of TfL's budgetary shortfall.

 Streatham Festival was established in 2002.
 It has grown to a festival with over 50 events held in an array of locations, from bars to churches and parks to youth centres, attracting over 3,000 people.

-After several years of delay and controversy over phasing, construction started in the autumn of 2011 on the Streatham Hub - a major redevelopment next to Streatham railway station.
+After several years of delay and controversy over phasing, construction started in the autumn of 2011 on the Streatham Hub – a major redevelopment next to Streatham railway station.
 The project was a joint development by Lambeth Council and Tesco.
 The project involved the demolition of Streatham Ice Arena, Streatham Leisure Centre and the former Streatham Bus Garage, and their replacement with a new leisure centre and a Tesco store with 250 flats above it.
 Streatham Leisure Centre closed in November 2009 due to health and safety concerns when part of the pool hall ceiling collapsed.
 Streatham Ice Arena closed on 18 December 2011, having celebrated eighty years of operation in February 2011.
 For two years a temporary ice rink was provided at Popes Road, Brixton.

 In November 2013, the new Streatham Ice and Leisure Centre opened to the public.
 The leisure centre houses a 60 m x 30 m indoor ice rink with 1,000 rink-side seats on the upper floors, a six-lane 25 m swimming pool, 13 m teaching pool, four-court sports hall and a gym with 100 stations.

 The jazz venue Hideaway continues Streatham's long entertainment tradition.
 It features live performances of jazz, funk, swing and soul music as well as stand-up comedy nights.
 It won the Jazz Venue/Promoter of the Year category in the 2011 Parliamentary Jazz Awards.